Diplomatic missions

 Kingdom of Lesotho

-The Republic of Bulgaria does not have an embassy in the capital city of Maseru.
-Bulgarian citizens residing for a short- or long-term in Lesotho may address consular issues to the Embassy of the Republic of Bulgaria in Pretoria, the Republic of South Africa.
+The Republic of Bulgaria does not have a functioning embassy in the capital Maseru.
+Bulgarian citizens residing in Lesotho on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Pretoria, Republic of South Africa.

 Telephone: +27 12 342 37 20; +27 12342 79 41